alozie/afndev/template/readme/dev-workflow.md

 * Any hotfixes are merged directly into a `hotfix` branch, which can then be merged to `master`.

-## Beginning work
+## Beginning work locally

-When you pull a Jira ticket and begin work on a feature, you should create a new feature branch named according to the following pattern:
+1. Pull a ticket in JIRA
-`abc-123-short-desc`.
+1. Create a new local feature branch named according to the following pattern:

-All commits to the branch should have commit messages following the pattern:
+  `abc-123-short-desc` Where "ABC" is the Jira prefix of your Jira project and "123" is the ticket number for which the work is being performed.
-"ABC-123 A gramatically correct sentence ending within punctiation."
+1. Make your code changes.

-Where "ABC" is the Jira prefix of your Jira project and "123" is the ticket number for which the work is being performed.
+1. Commit your changes.
+Each commit should be logically atomic, and your commit messages should follow the pattern: "ABC-123 A grammatically correct sentence ending within punctuation."

 ## Creating a Pull Request